Atticus29/dataJitsu/bugs.md

 ## Highly Urgent

+- [ ] Collection added and collection already exists snackbars aren't displaying when they are supposed to
+- [ ] When you add a new item, the snackbar fires off
+- [ ] Adding a collection never dismissed the snackbar and it appears at the top
 - [ ] Deleting a collection seems to display "collection added" snackbar
-- [ ] Adding a collection never dismissed the snackbar and it appears at the top
 - [ ] sometimes a collection that's not a COMPLETE representation of the collection gets added to the database.
 - [ ] The snackbars for when a collection already exists fire off too many times (forever?).
 Probably especially noticeable when there are several collections in the database